Feedback

 Speaker: Laura Knox, Assistant Vice-Principal (Strategy and Planning), University of St Andrews

-Speaker: Dr Gavan Conlon, Partner, London Economics & Miranda Routledge, Director of Strategic Planning and Chief of Staff, Loughborough University
+Speaker: James Cannings, Senior Economic Consultant, Dr Gavan Conlon, Partner, both of London Economics, Miranda Routledge, Director of Strategic Planning and Chief of Staff, and Dr Jenna Waters, Deputy Chief of Staff, both of Loughborough University

 Speaker: Kevin Donovan, Workplace Health and Wellbeing Manager, University of Strathclyde